 - 5. On your policy page, navigate to Subjects and enter the following data: - a.
-On the All of drop-down list, review the list and select All of.... - b.
+From the All of drop-down list, review the list and select All of.... - b.
 On the Type section, click the Edit icon.
-On the Type drop-down list, select Authenticated Users, and then click the checkmark. - Save your changes.
+From the Type drop-down list, select Authenticated Users, and then click the checkmark. - c.
+Save your changes.